Apr 01, 2025

 teaching load, personal and professional development activities, and authorized overload.
 The faculty member and the dean sign the form.

 5.4 Faculty Request for Educational Pre-Approval Form.
-Faculty use this form to obtain pre-approval for credit classes and non-credit training to be used for educational progression on the Faculty Salary Schedule.
+Faculty use this form to obtain pre-approval for credit classes and advanced degrees.

-5.5 Faculty Salary Schedule.
-The college uses this schedule to determine faculty compensation for teaching credit classes.
-The schedule consists of 19 columns and 39 rows, called steps.
-The columns represent
+5.5 Faculty Salary Structure.
+The college uses this structure to determine faculty compensation for teaching credit classes.
+The structure consists of five columns, which represent the highest educational degree achieved.

 5.6 Instructional Unit.
 The unit by which all load is measured.
 The total number of overload instructional units for each academic year will be determined by the fiscal year budget.
 Deans will be given a set number of overload instructional units for each of their schools to allocate for instructional and non-instructional use.
 Instructional units are further defined in the Faculty Workload Guidelines.